 ASSIGNMENTS

-His stateside assignments include Fort Liberty, North Carolina where he served in the 35th Signal Brigade, 22 nd Mobile Public Affairs Detachment, and as the 82nd Airborne Division, 2nd Brigade Combat Team Public Affairs NCOIC and 82 nd Airborne Division’s Public Affairs NCOIC; Soldiers Radio and television, Washington, D.C., where he served the NCOIC and Operations NCO; Human Resources Command, Fort Knox, Kentucky, where he was his career field’s assignments manager; Joint Base Lewis-McChord, Washington; where he served as the I Corps Public Affairs Sergeant Major; Shaw Air Force Base, South Carolina; where he served as the Army Central command Public Affairs sergeant Major; Fort Bliss, Texas, where we served as the Command sergeant Major of the 24TH Theater Public Affairs Support Element, and most recently served on Fort Liberty, North Carolina as the FORSCOM Public Affairs Sergeant Major.
-CSM Randolph’s operational deployments include Iraq (Operation Iraqi Freedom, 3 tours) and Afghanistan (Operation Enduring Freedom).
+His stateside assignments include Fort Liberty, North Carolina, where he served in the 35th Signal Brigade and 22nd Mobile Public Affairs Detachment, and as the 82nd Airborne Division, 2nd Brigade Combat Team Public Affairs NCOIC, as well as the 82nd Airborne Division’s Public Affairs NCOIC.
+At Soldiers Radio and Television, Washington, D.C., he served as the NCOIC and Operations NCO.
+At Human Resources Command, Fort Knox, Kentucky, he was his career field’s assignments manager.
+At Joint Base Lewis-McChord, Washington, he served as the I Corps Public Affairs Sergeant Major.
+At Shaw Air Force Base, South Carolina, he served as the Army Central Command Public Affairs Sergeant Major.
+At Fort Bliss, Texas, he served as the Command Sergeant Major of the 24th Theater Public Affairs Support Element.
+Most recently, he served at Fort Liberty, North Carolina, as the FORSCOM Public Affairs Sergeant Major.

 EDUCATION